gem-pasteur/macsylib/doc/source/user_guide/functioning.rst

    More details are provided in the :ref:`section below<system_assessment>`

-MacSyFinder is run from the command-line using a variety of input files and options.
+MacSyLib is able to use a variety of input files and options.
 See :ref:`input-dataset-label` for more details.
 Below follows a description of its overall functioning.